sriramab/gamamanual/WikiOnly/DevelopingExtensions/WebsiteGeneration.md

 This plugin is used to [generate GAML documentation automatically in the markdown format](Documentation), and copy paste the content to the wiki folder.
 The plugin is also used to generate the model library in the markdown format, with the source code, a quick description, and an image (screenshot).
 In the same time, the plugin generates a html page (an "abstract") and put it directly in the model folder (in order to be loaded directly from GAMA).

+The documentation plugin contains also 2 other scripts which helps to create content:

+#### learningGraphDatabaseGenerator

+The **learningGraphDatabaseGenerator** script is used to generate the "_nodesDatabase.js_" file, which is read to visualize the learning graph.
+This script needs the "learningGraph.xml" file as input.
+Each learning concepts has an id, a name, a very short description, a position (position in x and y in %, between 0 and 1.
+This value is then multiplied by the **coeff** in the learningGraphDatabaseGenerator), and a list of prerequisite learning concepts.
+A category of learning concept (also defined in the learningGraph.xml file) has an id, a position (position in x and y), a position for the hallow (position in x and y of the big circle displayed when a category is selected), a size for the hallow, a color, a name, and the list of learningConcept associated.

+#### modelLibraryGenerator

+_TODO_

 ### The gama.wiki repository